tyu0912/w251_work/hw3/README.md

 __**Note 3**__

-For video capture function below, a try-except was used since it usually works with 1 but 0 worked instead for me.
+For video capture function in index.py under jetson/app, a try-except was used since it usually works with 1 but 0 worked instead for me.

-try:
-    cap = cv2.VideoCapture(0)

-except:
-    cap = cv2.VideoCapture(1)